Center for Care Delivery and Outcomes Research

 Minneapolis Evidence Synthesis Core

 Background: The Minneapolis VA is an international leader in conducting and disseminating systematic reviews to assist health care users provide evidence-based high-quality care.
 Our Minneapolis Evidence Synthesis Core is comprised of multiple clinicians and investigators working collaboratively in different areas.
-The Minneapolis VA Evidence Synthesis and Dissemination Center (MEDIC) is led by Timothy Wilt, MD, MPH, and receives funding through the multiple sources including the VA Health Services Research and Development Evidence Synthesis Program (ESP) to conduct systematic reviews of the effectiveness and comparative effectiveness and harms of high impact healthcare topics for VA.
+The Minneapolis VA Evidence Synthesis and Dissemination Center (MEDIC) is led by Timothy Wilt, MD, MPH and co-directed by Denise Duan-Porter, MD, PhD.
+The core receives funding through the multiple sources including the VA Health Services Research and Development Evidence Synthesis Program (ESP) to conduct systematic reviews of the effectiveness and comparative effectiveness and harms of high impact healthcare topics for VA.
 Our Evidence Review team also conducts evidence reports funded by national medical organizations and used for development of their clinical practice guidelines.
 We are also partners with the University of Minnesota School of Public Health as the AHRQ-funded Minnesota Evidence-based Practice Center (EPC).
 Additional evidence synthesis and methods work at the Minneapolis VA is often conducted in collaboration with MEDIC investigators including evidence reviews in urologic diseases in part through Cochrane Urology, Philipp Dahm, MD, MSC, Coordinating Editor (Urology Section).
 Additionally, Dr. Dahm and Shahnaz Sultan, MD, MSC are international leaders in evidence review methodology.
 They are members of the US Grading of Recommendations Assessment, Development and Evaluation (GRADE) Network that provides national training, mentorship, education and collaboration in systematic reviews and evidence-based health care.

-- A manuscript from the MEDIC team titled Assessing the Effectiveness of Complex Interventions to Meet the Needs of VA Stakeholders was published in a Medical Care supplement focused on Evidence Synthesis in a Learning Health Care System.
+- A manuscript from the MEDIC team titled Assessing the Effectiveness of Complex Interventions to Meet the Needs of VA Stakeholders was published in a Medical Caresupplement focused on Evidence Synthesis in a Learning Health Care System.

 For more information about the VA Health Services Research and Development Evidence Synthesis Program, click below: